 Reasonable Caliber and Cartridge Guidelines for Hunting Big Game

 This article is a guide to choosing at least a minimally appropriate rifle caliber/cartridge for hunting the three classes of big game animals.
 These are referred to as Class 2, Class 3 and Class 4.
+(Class 1 is small game and varmints.)

 Class 2 refers to all thin-skinned, hoofed game averaging under about 300 pounds in live weight.
 In North America this includes the various deer species, pronghorn antelope, sheep, goats, caribou, black bear and feral hogs.
 It would also include most deer, antelope, sheep, goats and similar size animals around the world.

 Class 3 refers to large, thin-skinned game averaging 300-2000 pounds live weight.
 These normally include North American elk, moose and musk ox, Scandinavian moose, European red stag, African kudu, oryx, eland and similar size game animals around the world.
-Very large black bear and European wild boar might also be included.
+Very large black bear and very large European wild boar might also be included.

 Caliber (bullet diameter) is not an accurate indication of killing power, so alone it is not a reliable guide to cartridge selection.
 For example, the .375 Winchester is primarily a deer and black bear cartridge, while the .375 H&H Mag. is an international dangerous game cartridge.